Skip to content

 A Practical Rule

-Start with the default generated form.
+Start with the default generated request form and generic response renderer.

 Only introduce EditableFormDefinition when you actually need: